qawolf/qawolf/docs/docs/emulate_a_device.md

 You'll notice that `userAgent` and `viewport` were set to the values specified in `devices["iPad Mini"]`.
 These values are used in the [`browser.newContext` method](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsernewcontextoptions) so your test will emulate the iPad Mini.

-If `device` is not specified when calling [`browser.newContext`](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsernewcontextoptions), it will default to Playwright's default device.
+If `device` is not specified when calling [`browser.newContext`](https://github.com/microsoft/playwright/blob/master/docs/api.md#browsernewcontextoptions), it will use Playwright's default device.

 ## Update an existing test